Map and information on South Africa, Click here

 While there, Alfie gave me some tips on where to go in Lesotho.
 The Kingdom is very close to Alfie’s shop, and is in the famous Drakensburg mountains.
 These mountains are really spectacular.
 All sandstone I believe, and about 2900m at the highest point..

-img_0645.jpg (45993 bytes) 0645.
-Almost at the top of Sani Pass, on the way to Lesotho.
 Two wheel drive vehicles are forbidden to use this pass, but it is quite easy on a motorcycle.
-One hairpin in particular is a little sharp, rocky and steep, so you have to choose your path quickly, and keep on the throttle.
-Stalling here could be a problem.
+One hairpin in particular is a particularly sharp, rocky and steep, so you have to choose your path quickly, and keep on the throttle.
+The slightest hesitation here could lead to stalling which could be a real problem.
+This wasn’t the sort of slope you could just put it in gear an take off.
 Many four wheel drives have to do a three-point turn to make it.

 On reaching Lesotho, I had a route worked out to get to Semonkong, but the trail was very poorly defined, although marked on the map as a major road.
 It was very slow going, and I soon realised I wasn’t going to make my intended destination by nightfall.
 I found out later that this path takes 8 hours by four wheel drive.
 I turned back and found another route.
 The road was still dirt, but quite fast in most places.
 I stayed the night in a small village called Moulong (I think), not far from Mokhotlong, a major town.
 The guest house there was pretty shabby, no power, no food, no drink, but a roof and a cold shower none the less.
 The next morning, I set out for Semonkong.